ethyca/fidesops/docs/fidesops/docs/guides/saas_config.md

             type: query
             identity: email
 ```
-In this example, the `email` identity value is used as a query param named "query" and would look like this:
+In this example, the `email` identity value is used as a param named "query" and would look like this:
 ```
 GET /3.0/search-members?query=name@email.com
 ```